revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ```

 </blockquote>

 </details>

 ---

-28. Amie has the following code and is trying to get the output, but she keeps receiving NameError warnings.
+28.Amie has the following code and is trying to get the output, but she keeps receiving NameError warnings.

 ```python
 list = [John, 70.2, 'abcd', 786, 2.23]